 BWH Psychiatry Resident

 Nikki Haddad grew up in Los Angeles, CA and attended college at Brown University, where she concentrated in Health & Human Biology with a focus in Brain and Behavior.
 While at Brown, she created her own class entitled “Music as Medicine.”
 She then attended the Warren Alpert Medical School of Brown University, where she conducted research in female reproductive health and co-founded the Medical Humanities Society.
-Nikki is currently a first-year psychiatry resident in the Brigham & Women’s/Harvard Medical School Psychiatry Residency Program, where her interests include geriatric psychiatry, consult-liaison psychiatry, and women’s mental health.
+Nikki is currently a second-year psychiatry resident in the Brigham & Women’s/Harvard Medical School Psychiatry Residency Program, where her interests include geriatric psychiatry, consult-liaison psychiatry, and women’s mental health.
 Her current research interests include the impact of music therapy on loneliness in older adults, neuromodulation for anhedonia, and women’s mental health.